 Mermaid Pools and Tahmoor Gorge, A True Bushwalking Adventure

-Mermaid Pools is a beautiful natural swimming hole on the Bargo River at the start of Tahmoor Gorge, only 75 minutes south-west of Sydney.
-If you love bushwalking, getting back to nature, swimming in rivers and chasing waterfalls, then this hiking adventure is definitely for you.
+Mermaid Pools is a beautiful natural water hole on the Bargo River at the start of Tahmoor Gorge, only 75 minutes south-west of Sydney.
+If you love bushwalking, getting back to nature, swimming in rivers and chasing waterfalls, then this hiking adventure is for you.

 Getting to Mermaid Pools

 Getting to the start of the walking track that leads to Mermaid Pools can be a bit confusing.
 Parking is available right next to the Rockford Road Bridge (see image).

 If you’re driving in via the Old Hume Highway, turn into Rockford Road, and turn right into Charlies Point Road just after crossing the bridge.
 Turn right again into a dirt road that takes you to the bridge.

 If you’re coming in via the Hume Motorway, take the Avon Dam Road exit, turn into Anna Road and stay on this road until you turn left into Charlies Point Road.